-The CUATRO and OCTAVE projects are expected to deliver annual synergies, efficiency improvements and cost savings totalling USD 600.0 million by 2017 as against the comparable cost base in the 2014 financial year and assuming that external factors remain the same.
-More than 70% of the expected synergies, efficiency improvements and cost savings were realised in the 2016 financial year.
+The CUATRO and OCTAVE projects alone are expected to deliver annual synergies, efficiency improvements and cost savings totalling USD 600 million from 2017 as against the comparable cost base in the 2014 financial year, and assuming that external factors remain the same.
+More than 90% of the expected annual synergies, efficiency improvements and cost savings were realised in the 2016 financial year.
 Additional cost reductions and efficiency gains should be achieved in 2017 as a result of the additional efficiency project OCTAVE II which continues on the work streams of OCTAVE.

 |Increase in global trade (IMF)

 |Transport volume, Hapag-Lloyd Group

 |Average freight rate, Hapag-Lloyd Group||Increasing moderately|

 |EBITDA (earnings before interest, taxes, depreciation and amortisation), Hapag-Lloyd Group||Increasing clearly

 |EBIT (earnings before interest and taxes), Hapag-Lloyd Group||Increasing clearly

 The revenue and earnings forecast is based on the assumption of unchanged exchange rates.